manolofperez/CNN_Canarias/Readme.md

 # CNN_Canarias

-scripts from Rincon-Barrado thesis "Micro and macroevolution in the Rand Flora pattern: new advances in analytical tools integrating phylogenomics and phylogeography", to simulate and compare genetic datasets of two species from the Canary islands under different demographic scenarios.
-The selected model for each species was then used to perform parameter estimation.
-Both model comparison and parameter estimation were achieved by training a CNN, from which prediction were then used as Summary Statistics (SuSt) for ABC.
+scripts from Rincon-Barrado et al. "Phylogenomic reconstruction and deep learning reveal an ancient Rand Flora origin and a recent admixture history in the Canarian multi-island Endemic Kleinia neriifolia", to simulate and compare genetic datasets of Kleinia neriifolia from the Canary islands under different demographic scenarios.

 simulate_Euphorbia.py - python script to simulate segregating sites and save them as NumPy arrays for *Euphorbia balsamifera*.
 Simulations for the other species use a similar script, modified to reflect differences in the sample sizes and priors.